ROCm/rccl/tools/rccl_replayer/README.md

 Replace <numProcesses> with the number of MPI processes you want to run during the replay, </path/to/logfile> with the path to the collective log file generated during your RCCL runs, and <numGpusPerMpiRank> with the number of GPUs per MPI rank used in your application.

 Depending on the MPI library you use, you may need to modify the mpirun command accordingly.
-The flag NCCL_DEBUG_SUBSYS=COLL ensures that only collective log information is printed to the terminal.

 ### Multi-Node Environment: